biocodellc/ontology-data-pipeline/README.md

     * `unique_key`

-        The column used to uniquely identify the entity.
-Whenever there is a unique value for the property specified by "unique key", a new instance will be created.
+        The column name that is used to uniquely identify the entity.
+Whenever there is a unique value for the property specified by "unique key", a new instance will be created. e.g. "record_id"

     * `identifier_root`

         The identifier root for each unique entity (instance created).
-This is typically an [BCID](http://biscicol.org) identifier
+E.g. urn:observingprocess/ would be the root of urn:observingprocess/record1

 ##### <a name="mapping.csv"></a>
 2. `mapping.csv` (found in each project directory)